grahampugh/osx-scripts/check_local_admin/README.md

 Check Local Admin
 ==========

+**NOTE: This has not been looked at since 2015 and may not work anymore**

 This script runs at startup and syncs the members of AD group in the "Allow Administration By" field with proper local admins on the Mac.